 - References: Best Climbs: Cascade Volcanoes by Jeff Smoot; Washington Trails Association

 This summer has been a busy one for outdoor adventures.
 Back in June, we participated in a week-long mountaineering course, successfully summiting Mount Baker during that time.
 In July, we climbed Mount Hood and backpacked Goat Rocks Wilderness.
 And at the beginning of August, we backpacked Garibaldi Provincial Park.
 Time in between was generally spent planning for the next upcoming trip.
 After our time in British Columbia, we decided that maybe it would be best to take a break, especially since we have one last backpacking trip coming up Labor Day weekend.
 Then, as I began writing about our Garibaldi adventure, as well as looking back on all we’d already accomplished since the end of June, the idea of “taking a break” seemed ridiculous.
 If we have the opportunity to get outside, why not take it?
 So, just one week after returning from British Columbia, we decided to tackle our third Cascade volcano for the summer.

-Day 1: Cold Springs Campground to Lunch Counter (3.7 miles; 3 hours 8 minutes)
+Day 1: Cold Springs Campground to Lunch Counter (3.7 miles; 3 hours 8 minutes, breaks not included)